6th Bavarian Reserve Division

 The 6th Bavarian Reserve Division (6.
 Bayerische Reserve-Division) was a unit of the Royal Bavarian Army, part of the German Army, in World War I. The division was formed on 10 September 1914 and organized over the next month.
 The division was disbanded in 1919 during the demobilization of the German Army after World War I.

 6th Bavarian Reserve Division was raised and recruited from Bavaria's Ist and IIIrd Army Corps Districts.
 As a reserve division, it consisted mainly of recalled reservists.
 A considerable number of war volunteers were taken in, also.
-Among the latter was the division's most well-known soldier, Adolf Hitler, an Austrian-born Gefreiter in the Bavarian 16 Reserve.
+Among the latter was the division's most well-known soldier, Adolf Hitler, an Austrian-born Gefreiter in the Bavarian Reserve Infantry Regiment 16.

 Combat chronicle

 The division entered the war on 30 October 1914, when it entered the First Battle of Ypres, part of the so-called Race to the Sea.
 The division remained in Flanders thereafter, and fought in numerous actions, including the Battle of Fromelles in July 1916 and the latter phases of the Battle of the Somme in October 1916.
 In the Spring of 1917, the division fought in the Battle of Arras.
 It remained in the Flanders region until August 1917, when it was transferred to Upper Alsace for rest and then to the Chemin des Dames region.
 In 1918, it participated in the German spring offensive.
 In the Spring and Summer offensives and counteroffensives, it faced French and American troops in several battles, including on the Aisne and Champagne-Marne.
 The division returned to the Flanders region in August 1918, where it remained until the end of the war.
 Allied intelligence rated the division as a second class division, noting that while trained as an assault division, it was more often employed as a follow-on unit.